• About Me

 If your home or property has been damaged by the tornado, take photos and document the damage for insurance purposes.
 Do not touch any electrical equipment or appliances that may have been damaged by the storm.
 Call your insurance company to report the damage and begin the claims process.

-Next Post: How to Make a Heavy Cream Substitute »
+Next Post: How to Build a Tornado Survival Kit »

 Primary Sidebar